Dr Stephen Patrick Rule

 TELEPHONE: 021 466 8060

-Dr Stephen Rule is a research director in the Research Use and Impact Assessment unit.
+Dr Stephen Rule is a Director within the Impact and Research Development division within the HSRC.
 He holds an MA in Population Geography at the University of KwaZulu-Natal (formerly the University of Natal), and obtained a PhD in Political Geography from the University of the Witwatersrand (date: 1996).

 Before re-joining the HSRC in April 2016, he worked as an independent policy research consultant for 11 years.
 From 2011-14, he was a member of the Board of the South African Monitoring and Evaluation Association.
 Previously, he has been a manager and director of surveys at the HSRC (1999-2001 & 2003-5); a research director in the Ministry of Social Development (2002-3); and chairman of the research committee of the National Development Agency (2003-7).
 From 1986-96 he lectured in urban and political geography at Vista University, Soweto (now part of University of Johannesburg).